All Episodes

 I never hear the noise.

-I can read closed captions.
+I can read closed caption.

 You could do that too, hitting the mute button.

-Well, I can I can feel my heart.
+Well, I can feel my heart.

-Of course I can feel my heartbeat.
+Of course, I can feel my heartbeat.

-You no snerdly is asking me, can't hear the heartbeat, but can you feel it?
+Snirdly's asking me, can't hear the heartbeat, but can you feel it?

-Yeah, uh if I slam a door without touching the door, I feel the door slam.
+If I slam a door without touching the door, I feel the door slam.

 I don't hear it.

-But there are number when I slam the car door.
+I mean, I'm just giving you an example, but there are number when I slam the car door.

 I don't hear it, but when I see it happening, I feel it.

-There's a particular Yeah, th there's there are those uh those kinds of sensations.
+Yeah, there are those kinds of sensations.

-And I think that's the brain, because I used to be able to hear it.
+And I think that's the brain because I used to be able to hear it.

 It's like the way I hear music.

-Uh I can't hear mu I can hear it.
+Well, I can hear it.

-I can't listen to music and understand it unless I've heard it before.
+Can't listen to music and understand it unless I've heard it before.

-And I've got eight electrodes in my brain covering for what used to be 40,000 active hair cells.
+I've got eight electrodes in my brain covering for what used to be 40,000 active hair cells.

-So There's not much frequency response for me.
+There's not much frequency response for me.

 Every note of every new piece of music that I've never heard before sounds the same note.